eigentaylor/eigentaylor.github.io/_previews/2026-06-01-av-stratproof.md

 Strategyproofness comes directly from a nice result that they prove in the paper:

 > **Theorem:** Any "rational" strategy in Approval voting involves voting for all candidates in a voter's top tier and no candidates in a voter's bottom tier.
 Nothing can be said about the candidates in any middle tier.
+(Corollary 1 <d-cite key="bramsFishburn1978approval"></d-cite>)

 In other words, you have no reason to ever not approve of your absolute favorites, and you will never be compelled to approve of your absolute least favorites.
 This is not true in Approval with a runoff <d-cite key="fishburnBrams1981runoff"></d-cite>, which we will not be discussing here.